AlbertHernandez/typescript-library-template/README.md

    - 📝 Update the changelog
    - 📦 Create a release
    - ☁️ Publish the new version to NPM
+9. 💃 Clients can use the library with ESModules or CommonJS, as they prefer.

 ## 🤩 Other templates